RojoRevolution/004_Code_Quiz/README.md

 - When all questions are answered or timer reaches zero, the game ends
 - When the game ends, allow user to enter initials and display score

-## Issues and Incompletes

-As I mentioned, I unfortunately was not able to finish the project in the alloted time.
-The following are some of the known things that were left out and or I did not get a chance to fix / tweak.

-- Did not get a chance to validate/limit btn clicks to 1, so you can click the same button really quick to get more points added.

-- The correct / incorrect message should have probably been rendered elsewhere so the questions could transition faster

-- Did not add enough question due to time constraints and more question not being my priority.

-- Was not able to validate the game when all questions are answered - as such, ending the game this way throws an error.
-The timer also does not reset when the game ends this way.

-- I was however able to validate the game when the timer runs out.
-When this happens, your score is displayed and you get the option to play again